gnaudio/jabra-twilio-call-control-plugin/README.md

 To start the build process in watch mode

-Then change directory to example, and run:
+Open a new terminal and change directory to example, and install packages:

 ```
 cd example